Nazanin-hub/School_District_Analysis/README.md

  ## Challenge Overview

-  Since the school board had evidence of academic dishonesty specially specifically, reading and math 9th grades for Thomas High School.
+  Since the school board had evidence of academic dishonesty specifically, reading and math 9th grades for Thomas High School.
 So, I replaced the math and reading scores for       Thomas High School with NaNs.
 Then, I recalculated the following data:

-   - Recreate the district and school summary DataFrames.
+   - The district and school summary DataFrames.
-   - Recalculate the top 5 and bottom 5 performing schools, based on the overall passing rate.
+   - The top 5 and bottom 5 performing schools, based on the overall passing rate.
-   - Recalculate the average math and reading scores received by students in each grade at each school
+   - The average math and reading scores received by students in each grade at each school
-   - Recalculate the school performance based on the spending per student.
+   - The school performance based on the spending per student.
-   - Recalculate the school performance based on the size of the school.
+   - The school performance based on the size of the school.
-   - Recalculate the school performance based on the type of school.
+   - The school performance based on the type of school.

 ## Results:
  - How is the district summary affected?